EarthScope/GeoLab/docs/content/getting_started/server_launch.md

 ```

 ## Select an Image
 Several pre-configured compute environments are available to choose from.
 Use the dropdowns below to select your initial configuration.
-Please see Envrionment Management[environment_management] for more details on customizing your ephemeral server instance after launch, or bringing your own custom image.
+Please see [Envrionment Management](../advanced_topics/env_mgmt.md) for more details on customizing your ephemeral server instance after launch, or bringing your own custom image.

 ```{dropdown} GeoLab
 The default GeoLab image contains a variety of python packages to enable a broad range of geophyiscal data analysis.